NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 Nfield only supports scopes based on the Nield Public API application ID.
 The name as presented in the permissions UI in the Azure portal cannot not be used.

-Now after launching the application and logging in for the first time the user is asked to consent giving access to the application.
+Now after launching the application and logging in for the first time the user is asked to [consent](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent) to giving access to the application.
 For the sample application the screen will look like this:

 ![Consent](./images/Consent.png)